Get Active: Cycling Edit

 Riding at Night

 Riding at night and not sure where to put reflectors?
 The Ministry of Transportation Ontario has a great guide on where to put reflectors.
-Toronto Public Health also has general cycling videos for riding at night, in all seasons and cycling in the rain.
+Toronto Public Health also has general cycling videos for riding at night, in all seasons, and in the rain.

 Car Bike Collisions

-Between 2014 and 2016 there was a 58% increase in dooring collisions.
+The number of dooring collisions in Toronto has been rising.
 Dooring is a term used to describe an incident in which an occupant of a parked vehicle opens their door and hits a passing cyclist.
-Learn how to reduce the risk.
+Learn how to lower the risk.

 Toronto has many bike-friendly ways to get around the city.
-Learn about Toronto's expanding bike lane infrastructure to find out what option is best for you.
+Click here Learn about Toronto's growing number of bike lanes.

 Self-service bike repair stations are now open at 20 TTC subway stations.
-They include most tools like air pumps, wrenches, screw drivers, wheel chocks for the cyclists to repair their bikes.
+They have most tools cyclists to repair their bikes like: